newrelic/nri-vsphere/README.md

 The output of the integration is shaped by the `newrelic/infra-integrations-sdk` package and provided in JSON format.
 The New Relic Infra agent collects such data and sends it to New Relic.

-1. After cloning this repository, go to vSphere integration directory and build the integration:
+1. After cloning this repository, go to the vSphere integration directory and build the integration:

     ```bash
     make compile